sf-wdi-27-28/project-2-28/README.md

 * **Error Handling:** Forms in your application should also validate data, handle incorrect inputs, and provide user feedback on the client side.
 * **Testing** Write specs for 25% of your controller functionality, as well as for any model methods.
 * **Views:** Use **partials** to follow DRY (Don’t Repeat Yourself) development in your views.
 * **Home & About Pages:** Create a landing page (homepage) that clearly explains your app's value proposition and guides the user through the "get started" funnel.
-Crete an about page that includes photos and brief bios of your team members.
+Create an about page that includes photos and brief bios of your team members.
 * **User Experience:** Ensure a pleasing and logical user experience.
 Use a framework like Bootstrap to enhance and ease your CSS styling.
 * **Responsive Design:** Make sure your app looks great on a phone or tablet.
 * **Heroku:** Deploy your app to Heroku.
 Ensure no app secrets are exposed. *Do not commit secret keys to GitHub!*